Upper bounds on the one-arm exponent for dependent percolation models: Introduction

-Let us explain some consequences of Assumption \ref{a:gf}.
-The regularity condition implies that $K = q \star q \in C^6(\mathbb{R}^d)$, and hence $f$ is $C^2$-smooth almost surely (see \cite[Theorem 1.4.1]{at07}).
-The decay condition implies that $q \in L^1(\R^d)$ and so also $K \in L^1(\R^d)$, which ensures that the spectral density is continuous and $(f, \nabla f, \nabla^2 f)$ is non-degenerate (i.e.\ its evaluation on a finite number of distinct points is a non-degenerate Gaussian vector, see \cite[Lemma A.2]{bmm20}).
-The symmetry assumption is crucial in $d=2$ (for instance, to prove RSW estimates), but it also simplifies some aspects of the proof in all dimensions.
-Finally, as we mentioned above, if $d=2$ then Assumption~\ref{a:gf} is sufficient to prove that $\ell_c = 0$ (see \cite[Theorem 1.3]{mrv20} and Remark 1.9 therein).
+Let us make some remarks on Assumption \ref{a:gf}.
+The decay condition ensures that $K = q \star q \in L^1(\X^d)$, and so correlations decay polynomially with exponent $\beta > d$.
+This also ensures that the spectral density $\rho = \mathcal{F}[K]$ is continuous.
+The symmetry assumption is crucial for our results in self-dual case (for instance to prove RSW estimates), but it also simplifies some aspects of the proof in general.
+In the case $\X = \R$, the regularity condition ensures that $f$ is $C^2$-smooth almost surely.
+Along with the continuity of the spectral measure, this also implies that $(f, \nabla f, \nabla^2 f)$ is non-degenerate (i.e.\ its evaluation on a finite number of distinct points is a non-degenerate Gaussian vector, see \cite[Lemma A.2]{bmm20}).
+Finally, as we mentioned above, Assumption~\ref{a:gf} is sufficient to prove that $\ell_c \in (-\infty,\infty)$ \cite{ms83a,ms83b}, and that $\ell_c = 0$ in the self-dual case (see \cite[Theorem 1.3]{mrv20} and Remark~1.9 therein).